 - Develop relationships through community events.

 - Provide a safe environment for spiritual conversations.

 Canvas in Nottingham opened in fall 2016.
 Nottingham is an historic university town and tourist destination of more than 300,000 people.

 CMF England team members David and Teresa Fittro serve as the directors of EQUIP Britain, a cross-cultural ministry experience for those interested in missions and church planting.
-Short-term workers from Europe, Great Britain and the U.S. can train alongside British and ethnic church planters, receiving mentoring, coaching and hands-on experience.
+Short-term workers from Europe, Great Britain and the U.S. can train alongside multicultural church planters, receiving mentoring, coaching and hands-on experience.
 Teams spend 30 percent of their time in formal training and coaching and 70 percent developing and implementing a strategy to connect with community members and ethnic minorities.

 Learn more about the EQUIP Immersive Experience here.